-Consider the example of investors A, B, C each of whom invest in 100 units of a mutual fund scheme at an NAV of Rs.10 in the growth, dividend and dividend reinvestment option, respectively.
+Each investor A, B and C invests in 100 units of a mutual fund scheme at a NAV of Rs.10 in the growth, dividend and dividend reinvestment option respectively.
 The NAV appreciates to Rs.12 and the mutual fund declares a dividend of 10 percent.